FinnaCloud/finna-pk/docs/config.md

 ```

-## Server config `/etc/opk/config.yml`
+## Server config `/etc/finna-pk/config.yml`

-This is the config file for opkssh when used on the SSH server.
+This is the config file for finna-pk when used on the SSH server.
-It supports setting additional environment variables when `opkssh verify` is called.
+It supports setting additional environment variables when `finna-pk verify` is called.
 For instance if you want to specify the URI of a proxy server you can pass the environment variable HTTPS_PROXY:

 ```yml